 If you answered “yes” to even one of the above, consider getting a policy in place.
 Take the opportunity to get peace of mind and get the lowest rate you can – as soon as possible.

 Here’s the thing: You’re always going to get older.
 The longer you wait, the more you’ll pay.
 Your health and your age are going to cost you more as time goes by.
 Purchasing life insurance when you’re young “helps you save in the long run,” Scaturro says.

 While it’s a nice short-term cushion, it’s still short term.
 Many people don’t realize that the average policy offered through an employer is only two times your base salary.
 And if you leave that job, it likely doesn’t go with you!
 That figure may sound like a lot now, but after experiencing a death, the “majority of families feel financial pain within six months or less,” Scaturro says.

 Sean Scaturro is a CERTIFIED FINANCIAL PLANNER™ practitioner and serves as USAA’s director of life and health insurance advice.
 He joined USAA in 2006 and has served members previously as a wealth manager and a practice management consultant.
-He has 15 years of financial services experience.
 Prior to joining USAA, Sean worked in commercial insurance focusing on workers’ compensation, group health insurance and other financial services.

 Life insurance and annuities provided by USAA Life Insurance Company, San Antonio, TX and in New York by USAA Life Insurance Company of New York, Highland Falls, NY.
 All insurance products are subject to state availability, issue limitations and contractual terms and conditions.
 Each company has sole financial responsibility for its own products.